wandb/docs/docs/guides/launch/setup_launch.md

 6. Provide a resource configuration in either JSON or YAML format in the **Configuration** field.
 The next section, [Configure a queue](#configure-a-queue), gives a high level overview of how to configure queues based on the compute resource type you select in the previous step.

 ## Configure a queue
 Launch queues are first in, first out (FIFO) queues.
-The launch queue uses the launch configuration to figure out where and how execute jobs.
-The schema of your launch queue configuration depends on the target compute resource jobs are executed on.
+When you create a queue, you specify a configuration for that queue.
+Launch queue use this configuration to figure out where and how execute jobs.
+The schema of your launch queue configuration depends on the target compute resource you want jobs to be executed on.

 For example, the queue configuration for an Amazon SageMaker queue target resource will differ from that of a Kubernetes cluster queue target resource.